EveGroup/EveHolder/README.md

    SECRET_KEY=any-random-string-will-work
    # set DEBUG to True for testing and local development
    DEBUG=False
-   DATABASE_URL=psql://postgres:postgrespassword@127.0.0.1:port/database_name
-   TIME_ZONE=Asia/Bangkok
+   DATABASE_URL=psql://postgres:postgrespassword@127.0.0.1:port/database_name [optional if not use postgre] TIME_ZONE=Asia/Bangkok
    ```

    **Not use the postgre:**

-   You can not use the DATABASE_URL and use the default of our settings instead, but that mean you will use the sqlite3 database instead of Postgre.
+   You not need to use the `DATABASE_URL` and use the default of our settings instead, but that mean you will use the sqlite3 database instead of Postgre.

    **Use the postgre:**